checkymander/checkymander.github.io/_posts/2023-11-29-Nemesis-Zero-To-Hero.md

 ![image](/assets/images/Nemesis_Setup/poetry_install.png)
 ### Nemesis

-Finally, we're done with the pre-requisites, and we can get to the meat of our setup.
+Finally, we're done with the pre-requisites, and we can get to the actual Nemesis setup.

 First grab the Nemesis repo: